blaxel-templates/template-pydantic-py/README.md

-# Blaxel Langgraph Agent
+# Blaxel Pydantic AI Agent

 <p align="center">
   <img src="https://blaxel.ai/logo.png" alt="Blaxel"/>
 </p>

-A template implementation of a conversational agent using LangGraph and GPT-4.
-This agent demonstrates the power of LangGraph for building interactive AI agents with tool integration capabilities.
+A template implementation of a conversational agent using Pydantic AI and GPT-4.
+This agent demonstrates the power of Pydantic AI for building interactive AI agents with tool integration capabilities.

 ## Features

 - Interactive conversational interface
 - Tool integration support (including weather and search capabilities)
 - Streaming responses for real-time interaction
-- Built on LangGraph for efficient agent orchestration
+- Built on Pydantic AI for efficient agent orchestration
 - Easy deployment and integration with Blaxel platform

 ## Prerequisites